Independent Viking specialist, not a dealer. No dealer markup, straight diagnosis, and a written quote before we start.

 What breaks.
 What we fix.

+ADRIUM handles Viking refrigerator repair, Professional ranges, rangetops, and wall ovens across 39 East Bay and Tri-Valley cities, licensed under CSLB #1136642, with a $75 diagnostic waived when you book the repair.
 Viking built the pro-style range that started the category, and there are a lot of them in Bay Area kitchens, from the older all-gas Professional units to the newer 5 and 7 Series and the Tuscany line.
-The brand changed hands and engineering over the years, so the failure patterns split between the legacy machines and the current ones.
-We work both.
+The brand changed hands and engineering over the years, so the failure patterns split between the legacy machines and the current ones, and we work both.

 The spark that will not stop clicking is the Viking call we run most.
 Sealed burners on these ranges spark to re-ignite, and when a spark electrode cracks or moisture gets into the burner box after a spill or a cleaning, one igniter keeps firing across all the burners.
 People think the whole control is shot.
 Usually it is one electrode or a fouled burner cap holding moisture.
 We dry it out, clean the burner, and replace the electrode or the spark module when the part has actually failed.